Gri-ffin/Classrom-chat/README.md

 7. Replace my own environnement variables with your own in the **firebase.js** inside components/Helpers folders.

+8. First run this command on your terminal: **yarn install**.

-8. Run this command in the terminal: **yarn dev**.
+9. Then run this command in the terminal: **yarn dev**.

-9. This will start development server.
+10. This will start development server.

-10. Then start making your own changes :)
+11. Then start making your own changes :)